gnu-octave/symbolic/HOWTO-release.md

   * Bump version by appending "+" in sympref.m and DESCRIPTION.

   * Optionally, update the make_windows_bundle script.
+DEPRECATED.